-- An airline's network is the set of city-pairs that the airline connects via non-stop flights. - The choice of network structure is one of the most important strategic decisions of an airline. - Two network structures that have received particular attention are hub-and-spoke (HS) and Point-to-Point (P2P). - In H&S an airline concentrates most of its operations in one airport called the hub.
-All other cities in the network (i.e., the spokes) are connected to the hub by non-stop flights. - In P2P all cities are connected with each other through nonstop flights. - Pure H&S and P2P are rare.
+- An airline's network is the set of city-pairs that the airline connects via non-stop flights. - The choice of network structure is one of the most important strategic decisions of an airline. - Two network structures that have received particular attention are hub-and-spoke (HS) and Point-to-Point (P2P). - In HS an airline concentrates most of its operations in one airport called the hub.
+All other cities in the network (the spokes) are connected to the hub by non-stop flights. - In P2P, cities are directly connected with each other through nonstop flights.